tylermystery/builder/spec_sheet.md

 Session Management: User selections and collaborations can be saved and loaded as unique sessions via a separate "Sessions" table.
 A dropdown menu displays saved sessions, and selecting one loads the session with UI updates.
 Dynamic Catalog Display:

+Dynamic Catalog Display:

-Two-Row Horizontal Layout: Events are displayed in a two-row, horizontally scrolling layout that loads more items as the user scrolls to the end ("infinite scroll").
+Standard Vertical Layout: Events are displayed in a responsive grid that scrolls vertically with the main page.
+More items are loaded as the user scrolls toward the bottom ("infinite scroll").
 Event Cards: Each event is presented on a "card" that shows its name, image, duration, price, and pricing model.
 Cards are clickable to open a detailed editable view.

 Image Handling:
 Dynamic Images: Event images are fetched dynamically from a Cloudinary account based on "Media Tags" from Airtable.
 Performance Cache: Fetched image URLs are cached to prevent redundant network requests, speeding up rendering.